Don't let a stammer stop you from voting

-When voting in the general election this Thursday, you are required by law to confirm your name and address to polling station staff.
+When voting in the election this Thursday, you might be required to confirm your name and address to polling station staff.
 If you are worried about doing this, here are some things you can do.

-People are generally friendly and welcoming on these occasions.
-Maybe use it as an opportunity to help you build confidence or practise a technique.
+If they do ask for your name, people are generally friendly and welcoming at these scenarios.
+Maybe use it as an opportunity to help you build confidence saying your name or practise a technique.

 If you really are worried about having to say your name and address, then below is the advice from the Electoral Commission.

 Every voter should be given the time they need.
 But if you are unable to verbally confirm your identity, you have other options: